Level 3 Applied Diploma in Medical ScienceWJEC (2 Years)

 Where Could It Take Me?

-Standard entry requirements, including a minimum of grade 4 in GCSE Mathematics, English and Science.
+Standard entry requirements, including a minimum of grade 5 in GCSE Mathematics, English and Science.
+Please note that Medical Science and Biology cannot be studied together.